Circa ’21 Looks Back on Crazy Year, a 100-Year-Old Home, and Forward to First Mainstage Musical in a Year

 Fittingly, Ron May and his wife Cindy were married (at Davenport’s Trinity Cathedral) the same night as the debut of Circa’s inaugural production.

 Many years ago (before music directing), May arranged music for the Bootleggers pre-show and Cindy would do choreography.
-“I just think it’s great to work with them — many of them are young performers who are starting their careers and to see their success after this, you know, working at Circa and then moving up the ladder and giving their Equity card and going on to other great things,” Ron, who’s now 68 (and got
+“I just think it’s great to work with them — many of them are young performers who are starting their careers and to see their success after this, you know, working at Circa and then moving up the ladder and getting their Equity card and going on to other great things,” Ron, who’s now 68 (and got

 his Covid vaccine), said.
 “I just love working with the young performers.
 They’re so eager to do a good job and to build a career,” he said.
 “And when they walk into the theater for the first time when they go, wow, I didn’t think a dinner theater in Rock Island, Illinois, would be this awesome.
 They see that old theater and the architecture, and it’s just stunning, and they just have a whole new appreciation for it.